LightCoil/PseudoCore/README.md

 - Write unit tests for new functionality when possible.

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU 3 License - see the [LICENSE](LICENSE) file for details.

-## Contact
-For questions, suggestions, or issues, please open an issue on GitHub or contact the maintainers at [your-email@example.com](mailto:your-email@example.com).

----

-*PseudoCore is a work in progress.
-Your feedback is invaluable in shaping its future!*